farhanashraf06/farhanashraf06/README.md

   📂 Explore all my 1st semester course on this repository here: <br>
   🔗 <a href="https://github.com/farhanashraf06/1stSemDataEngineer" target="_blank">
     <b>1stSemDataEngineer Repo</b>
+    This repository is where I would upload all my assignment for all my courses in 1st semester
   </a>
 </p>